Nutrition and employee benefits

 Another benefit is the money businesses spend on lunches can often be tax deductible.
 There are some requirements that must be met but, in general, when an employer provides lunch, snacks, and/or drinks to employees on the premises, these costs can be fully deducted.

 Small businesses can use nutrition offerings as employee perks too.
 A cost-effective option is serving staff free continental breakfasts a few times a week.
 Muesli, yoghurt, coffee and similar fare make for a pleasant start to the day and are cheap, with UK supermarkets selling muesli packs for around £3 – very little compared with a firm’s overall costs.
+Furthermore, organic honey is beneficial to health in many ways, so supplying some for your employees from a company like Gold Bee is a good investment.

 Review in-house facilities